 So to signify the official start of Fall, I thought it would be fun to make a Fall sign for my front porch!
 For those of you that aren’t crafty, I’ve linked my inspiration picture below.
-I’ve also linked all the supplies below as well for those of you guys who are here for it!
+I’ve also linked all the supplies needed for this DIY below for those of you guys who are here for it!
 You be you girl!

 I decided to use an old picture frame that was just sitting up in my attic.
 For those of you guys that know me, know that I’ve got an entire thrift store in my attic.
 It’s great when I’m doing projects like this because I can find all the supplies I need without having to spend any money!

 The only supply I had to buy was some orange paint.
 I love getting paint at a home improvement store because the sample size is plenty of paint for most craft projects and it’s sooo cheap!
 Plus there’s like a million colors to choose from!